torvalds/linux/Documentation/mm/slub.rst

    - Slabs sorted by size: FOO_STATS-slabs-by-size.png
    - Slabs sorted by loss: FOO_STATS-slabs-by-loss.png

-Another use case, when ``slabinfo-gnuplot.sh`` can be useful, is when you need to compare slabs' behaviour "prior to" and "after" some code modification.
+Aanalther use case, when ``slabinfo-gnuplot.sh`` can be useful, is when you need to compare slabs' behaviour "prior to" and "after" some code modification.
 To help you out there, ``slabinfo-gnuplot.sh`` script can 'merge' the `Slabcache Totals` sections from different